-6. HOURS OF WORK
+6 HOURS OF WORK

-- 6.1 You are required to work an average of forty eight (48) {amend as necessary} hours a week, worked between 9am and 11.30pm spread over any six consecutive days of the week.
+- 6.1 You are required to work an average of forty eight (48) amend as necessary hours a week, worked between 9am and 11.30pm spread over any six consecutive days of the week.
 These hours will be worked at such times as we require and notify. - You agree to work on any public holiday as required.
 Any hours you work on a public holiday will count towards your weekly working hours {and we will pay you in accordance with Clause 7.3 below OR there will be no additional payment as this is included in your buyout salary DELETE AS APPROPRAITE}. - You agree to work up to one performance on a Sunday.
-Any performance worked will count towards your weekly working hours {and we will pay you in accordance with Clause 7.4 below OR there will be no additional payment as this is included in your buyout salary DELETE AS APPROPRAITE}. - 6.4 For the purposes of this Agreement, a "week" is defined as Monday through to and including Sunday. - 6.5 All travel time from home to first venue of tour, between venues on tour and travel back home after last venue will be paid working time and count towards your weekly working hours. - All attendance at calls made by the employer, including performances, rehearsals, fit ups, get ins/outs, applicable COVID testing, and photograph, press, publicity and recording calls, will count as working time. - 6.7 For the avoidance of doubt, each complete week shall have one day as the nominated rest day. - 6.7 Given the nature of the industry, the Parties acknowledge that the working day, the working week, the precise timing of calls, meal breaks and rest breaks (if relevant) are all subject to change from time to time, at the employer's discretion.
+Any performance worked will count towards your weekly working hours and we will pay you in accordance with Clause 7.4 below OR there will be no additional payment as this is included in your buyout salary DELETE AS APPROPRAITE. - 6.4 For the purposes of this Agreement, a "week" is defined as Monday through to and including Sunday. - 6.5 All travel time from home to first venue of tour, between venues on tour and travel back home after last venue will count towards your weekly working hours. - All attendance at calls made by the employer, including performances, rehearsals, fit ups, get ins/outs, applicable COVID testing, and photograph, press, publicity and recording calls, will count as working time. - 6.7 For the avoidance of doubt, each complete week shall have one day as the nominated rest day. - 6.7 Given the nature of the industry, the Parties acknowledge that the working day, the working week, the precise timing of calls, meal breaks and rest breaks (if relevant) are all subject to change from time to time, at the employer's discretion.
 During all periods of work you will be allowed to take a fifteen-minute break within any continuous period of three hours work and a one-hour break after a period of five hours work.
 It is your responsibility as well as ours to ensure that you take these breaks when possible and the guidelines above are indicative rather than firm.
 You accept that because of the nature of the work it is not always possible to take the breaks at exactly these times, and you will be paid.
-Missed meal breaks will be paid in accordance with clause 7.2.3 below. - 6.8 The employer will not require you to work in excess of 48 hours per week (averaged over 52 weeks or the duration of the contract, whichever is the lesser) if to do so would cause any safety or health risks.
+Missed meal breaks will be paid in accordance with clause 7.2.3 below. - 6.8 The employer will not require you to work in excess of 48 hours per week (averaged over 52 weeks) if to do so would cause any safety or health risks.
 You should advise the employer if you feel that any such safety or health risks are being created by the hours worked.
-In addition, you must comply with any requests made or measures imposed to enable the employer to monitor your working time.

-- 6.9 If at the end of the contract your average hours exceed 48 then any excess hours will be paid out at 1.5T. - 6.10 During weeks when there is a get out at a specific venue, any hours worked over 48 hours during that week shall be paid at in accordance with the UKT/Bectu Agreement.
+In addition, you must comply with any requests made or measures imposed to enable the employer to monitor your working time. - 6.9 During weeks when there is a get out at a specific venue, any hours worked over 48 hours during that week shall be paid at in accordance with the UKT/Bectu Agreement.

-7. REMUNERATION
+7 REMUNERATION